malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 This document applies to the pin standards required for Arduino Uno connector which is used on multiple Mbed enabled boards.
 The Arduino Uno connector has been stable since 2012 at its current revision, which is the Arduino Uno Rev3.
 All design choices in this document for the Arduino Uno connector are based on the Arduino Uno Rev3 connector implementation.

-If the developement board is defined as Arduino Uno compliant, the Arduino Uno connector standard has to be followed and ARDUINO_UNO should be defined as a supported form factor in targets.json file.
+If the development board is defined as Arduino Uno compliant, the Arduino Uno connector standard has to be followed as described in this document and `ARDUINO_UNO` name should be defined as a supported form factor in targets.json file:

     "supported_form_factors": [
             "ARDUINO_UNO"